 In the menu you can access Picture Effect then Toy Camera.
 From there you get a couple of temperature options.You can also shoot in Pop Color, Posterization (which still looks as bad as ever), Retro, Soft High Key, Partial Color Red, a couple of B/W choices, Soft Focus, HDR, Watercolor, and Miniature.
 Miniature lets you choose the area of blur.
 I used that for the above shot.

-The fixed lens on the RX100 III is about the equivalent of a 24-70.
+The fixed lens on the RX100 III’s smaller sensor reads at about the equivalent of a 24-70mm.
 I found myself wanting more reach but that’s what you sacrifice when leaving your big glass at home.
 This boat seen from the side of the road would have been served well with a longer lens but the little fixed zoom lens did alright.

 Goat on a Car